Joesalmon1985/DigitalRights/Digital_Rights.md

 that the providers of bundled services, software and hardware products price and offer each component individually as well as in a bundle.
 We will prevent through legislation locking of newly manufactured or resold electronic devices, whether the locking of software to hardware or hardware to a service.
+[[anon
-We should also add something here about publicly funded schemes - if there are publically funded schemes to take laptops out, provide WiFi _et cetera_, they should use unbundled services where possible.
+We should also add something here about publicly funded schemes - if there are publically funded schemes to take laptops out, provide WiFi _et cetera_, they should use unbundled services where possible.]]
+[[anon
 I would think this needs to be fleshed out a bit, are you saying all mobile phones should be sold unlocked, for example?
-Also it is sometimes a question of hardware/software compatibility which prevents these services being bundled together.
+Also it is sometimes a question of hardware/software compatibility which prevents these services being bundled together.]]

 ## Re-imagine the Open Source Action Plan
 The government's existing but widely ignored Open Source Action Plan should be